 Do Not Wax or Polish

 If you anticipate the need for a fresh buff and coat, never wax or polish your floors.
 The films left by the waxes and polishes cannot be coated over.
 Consult us at Dave’s Floor Sanding & Installation if you have any questions about waxes or polishes.
-(Note: oil sops are not to be used for the same reason).
+(Note: oil soaps are not to be used for the same reason).

 Several years of hard use may require a re-coating to restore the finish of your floors.
 The floor should be coated when it shows signs of wear and can be done with minimal inconvenience.
 If you are not sure how to judge when your floor is due for a re-coat, our rule of thumb is about every 3-5 years, depending on your household traffic.